Court-Pencil/Game-Trivia/README.md

 ## Manual Testing (Android Device)

-A manual walkthrough of the quiz app was performed on an Android mobile device to confirm responsiveness, usability, and visual clarity.
+A manual walkthrough of the quiz app was performed on an Google Pixel 7 mobile device to confirm responsiveness, usability, and visual clarity.
 The GIF below demonstrates the application being used on an actual device:

 ![Watch Android Manual Testing Video](src/docs/video-game-trivia-testing.gif)